active-elastic-job/active-elastic-job/README.md

      schedule: "0 23 * * *"
   ```

+## FIFO Queues

+FIFO (First-In-First-Out) queues are designed to enhance messaging between applications when the order of operations and
+events is critical, or where duplicates can't be tolerated.
+FIFO queues also provide exactly-once processing but have a
+limited number of transactions per second (TPS).

+In order to make it work, you'll need to specify both `message_deduplication_id` and `message_group_id` in your job's
+arguments when calling `perform_later` or `perform_now`.
+Both mentioned arguments are required and both are `String` objects.

 ## Optional configuration
 This gem is configurable in case your setup requires different settings than the defaults.
 The snippet below shows the various configurable settings and their defaults.